-Note For the r8G3 decoders manufactured after October 2013, the optional series resistor is probably not necessary.
-And if the sound decoder has a separate pair of wires that connect directly to the battery, then the resistor is not needed.
+Note: If the sound decoder has a separate pair of wires that connect directly to the battery, then the resistor is not needed.

 Regular DCC track powered sound decoders have a large current surge when power is first applied.
 With high battery voltage and high decoder surge current, the G3 DCC output protection circuit may trip.
 If your sound decoder will not turn on, when power is applied, insert the series resistor between one of the output terminals and one of the the sound decoder's input wires.
 Either terminal and either wire can be used.